JAlcocerT/JAlcocerT/content/blog/concepts-GCP.md

 ## Conclusions

-If you are into DSC, you might be interested to explore Vertex AI:
+If you are into DSc, you might be interested to explore Google's **Vertex AI**:

 * Model Garden, Vertex AI - https://cloud.google.com/model-garden?hl=es

 ### Other Clouds vs GCP